MoOx/postcss-cssnext/README.md

 > Use tomorrow's CSS syntax, today.

-This is a CSS transpiler (CSS4+ to CSS3) that allows you to use tomorrow's CSS syntax today.
+cssnext is a CSS transpiler that allows you to use the latest CSS syntax today.
-It transforms CSS specs that are not already implemented in popular browsers into more compatible CSS.
+It transforms CSS specs into more compatible CSS so you don’t need to wait for browser support.

 ## Check out [cssnext website](http://cssnext.io/)